ENTRANCE APPLICATION

 5) What made you decide to apply to the program?

-Current WCU Students who have taken foundations classes at WCU.
-Use large, high-quality images and include the following information with each image.
+For current WCU Students who have taken foundations classes at WCU.
+Use large,

 -Project title